Whisky: Finnish

 In 2005, there were two working distilleries in Finland and a third one under construction.
 Whisky retail sales in Finland are controlled solely by the state alcohol monopoly Alko and advertising of strong alcoholic beverages is banned.

 French

 The distilleries producing French whisky include Glann ar Mor and Warenghem in Brittany, Guillon in the Champagne region, and Grallet-Dupic in Lorraine.
 Buckwheat whisky is produced by Distillerie des Menhirs in Plomelin, Brittany.
-In 2022, there were around 100 whisky producers in France.
+In 2023, there were around 130 whisky producers in France (52 in 2018, 5 in 2004).
+Distilleries producing French whisky include the Celtic Whisky Distillerie, La Distillerie des Menhirs, and Warenghem in Brittany; Meyer and J. Bertrand, Hepp, and Lehmann in Alsace; and Grallet-Dupic and Rozelieures in Lorraine.
+800,000 bottles of French whisky were sold in 2016..

 The first French whisky was produced at Warenghem distillery in 1987, who then introduced the first single malt French whisky in 1998.

 According to a study in 2016, the French are the largest consumers of single malt whisky in the world, especially Scotch.

 German

 German whisky production is a relatively recent phenomenon having only started in the early 1990s.
 The styles produced resemble those made in Ireland, Scotland and the United States: single malts, blends, wheat, and bourbon-like styles.
 There is no standard spelling of German whiskies with distilleries using both "whisky" and "whiskey".
 In 2008 there were 23 distilleries in Germany producing whisky.